theodi/chef-serverdensity/README.md

 ## LWRP

+### serverdensity

+#### Actions

+  - clear
+    remove all alerts from device
+  - configure
+    write agent config, get token (see below)
+  - disable
+    stop agent if running
+  - enable
+    start agent if not running
+  - setup
+    initialize API for future calls
+  - sync
+    synchronize device metadata
+  - update (default)
+    setup api, either configure and enable or disable agent, sync metadata if API is available

+#### Getting Device Token

-This cookbook implements a LWRP which facilitates the dynamic configuration the `sd-agent`.
+The configure action of this LWRP facilitates the dynamic configuration the `sd-agent`.
 The `agent_key` for the device can be acquired by various methods, in order attempts are made to:

   1. use the `agent_key` passed into LWRP
   2. use `agent_key` defined in attributes